ArjenZwep/PythonProjects/README.md

 FirstProject: Applying the basics of python.
 What i learned: <b>Loops, Variables, Object types, input</b>

 EditCSV: Manipulating a CSV datafile.
-What i learned: </b<Loading, editing and saving CSV files</b>
+What i learned: <b<Loading, editing and saving CSV files</b>

 WikipediaScrape: Scraping the amsterdam page of wikipedia and loading some of the data.
 What i learned: <b>Webscraping</b>